AMERICAN MASTERS: Johnny Carson: King Of Late Night

 Finally, in 2010, Sotzing agreed to cooperate and the Carson Entertainment Group granted unprecedented access to Johnny’s personal and professional archives, including family photo albums, home movies, memorabilia, and all existing episodes of "The Tonight Show" from 1962 until his retirement in 1992.
 His simple reason: “I didn’t want people to forget Johnny Carson.”

-"Johnny Carson: King Of Late Night" explores this dichotomy and enigma, unearthing clues about Carson’s childhood, early days in the business, and personal and professional life.
+AMERICAN MASTERS "Johnny Carson: King of Late Night" explores this dichotomy and enigma, unearthing clues about Carson’s childhood, early days in the business, and personal and professional life.